dustymabe/summit-2017-container-lab/vagrantcdk/lab3/chapter3.md

         EXPOSE 80

 1. Add a `VOLUME` instruction for Wordpress uploads.
+This ensures data will be persisted even if the container is lost.

         VOLUME /var/www/html/wp-content/uploads